NativeScript/docs-v7/start/ns-setup-win.md

     - Go to [Setup Android emulators](https://docs.nativescript.org/tooling/android-virtual-devices)
     - Follow the steps to create and start AVD with enabled HAXM.

-    Alternativly a [Visual Studio Emulator for Android](https://www.visualstudio.com/vs/msft-android-emulator/) can be used.
+    Alternatively a [Visual Studio Emulator for Android](https://www.visualstudio.com/vs/msft-android-emulator/) can be used.

 7. Install the NativeScript CLI.
     - Run the following command.